ojodeb/alx-low_level_programming/0x09-static_libraries/README.md

-this is a readme for  0x09-static_libraries work
+This is a  0x09-static_libraries readme